 Now shading is difficult.

-- In the third place, there are different ways of shading, and one must therefore decide which technique to use, and when.
-(I always find shading difficult; David doesn’t.
-Oh well!)
+3. There are many different ways of shading, and one must therefore decide which technique to use, and when.
+(I often find shading difficult; David far less so.
+But then, he’s been painting for 30 years; me, just 12.)

-Regarding the question, if you’re using the technique of softened lines that we present in Part 3, then we’d definitely consider that there might be too much gum Arabic in your paint.
+Regarding the question, if you’re using the technique of softened lines that we present in Part 1 of Glass Painting Techniques & Secrets from an English Stained Glass Studio, then we’d definitely consider that there might be too much gum Arabic in your paint.

 But it’s also possible that there’s something to learn about the specific technique we teach – in particular about how to use a blender.